ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/overview.markdown

 ### Buckets Population

 Buckets are populated with documents automatically by the cluster.

-A hash algorithm is executed over each document ID.
-The resulting hash code, a number between 0 and 1,048,576, is the number of the bucket in which the document is stored.
+* A hash algorithm is executed over each document ID.
+* The resulting hash code, a number between 0 and 1,048,576, is the number of the bucket in which the document is stored.
+* As buckets are spread among different shards, the bucket number set for a document also determines which shard the document will reside on.

 !["Buckets Population"](images/buckets-population.png "Buckets Population")

-As buckets are spread among different shards, the bucket number allocated for a document also determines which shard the document will reside on.

 ---

 ### Document Extensions Storage

-Document extensions (i.e. Attachments, Time series, Counters, and Revisions) are stored in the same bucket as the document they belong to.
+Document extensions (i.e. Attachments, Time series, Counters, and Revisions) are stored **in the same bucket as the document they belong to**.
-To make this happen, the bucket number (hash code) they are given is calculated by the ID of the document that owns them.
+To make this happen, the bucket number ([hash code](../sharding/overview#buckets-population)) document extensions are given, is calculated by the ID of the document that owns them.

 ---